 - Outside dining and working provision for staff as well as minimising risk of people dining together inside.

 At times queues will be forming outside premises and businesses must ensure that they are managed responsibility with physical distancing maintained.
 Wherever possible queues should be formed to the left of any entrance and numbers of people in the queue at any one time restricted.
 Areas for queueing should be clearly marked.

-Some staff may be considered frontline in terms of customer-facing. equipment PPE provision should be made available.
+Some staff may be considered frontline in terms of customer-facing.
+If so, you should ensure that PPE provision / equipment should be made available.
 Consider what is the correct personal protection equipment (PPE).
-Government provides information on this.

 Examples of PPE: